Missouri Water Quality at a Glance

 Chromium-6 and Disinfection Byproducts

 Health Effects: Chromium-6 is a known carcinogen linked to cancer.
-Trihalomethanes and haloacetic acids (disinfection byproducts) increase cancer risk and may cause problems during pregnancy, with elevated levels detected in Kansas City and St. Louis water systems
+Trihalomethanes and haloacetic acids (disinfection byproducts) increase cancer risk and may cause problems during pregnancy, with elevated levels detected in Kansas City and St. Louis water systems.
+See our St. Louis and Kansas City reports for city-specific data.

-Current Status: St. Louis shows chromium-6 levels 63 times higher than health guidelines.
-Kansas City and St. Louis exceed EWG recommendations for disinfection byproducts due to river water treatment processes.
-Regulatory Response: No federal limits for chromium-6; California set 0.02 ppb goal.
-Disinfection byproducts regulated under federal Safe Drinking Water Act
+Current Status: St. Louis chromium-6 levels average 1,600 ppt — 63 times higher than EWG health guidelines (note: EWG guidelines are not EPA legal limits).
+Kansas City and St. Louis exceed EWG recommendations for disinfection byproducts due to river water treatment.
+Regulatory Note: There are no federal MCLs for chromium-6 specifically; California set a 0.02 ppb public health goal.
+Disinfection byproducts remain regulated under the federal Safe Drinking Water Act.
+Consider certified reverse osmosis filtration for comprehensive protection.

 Please read – our information